RuyiGai/CS5720-Assignment-2/README.md

 ### `dog.jpg`

-The grayscale dog image used for the Sobel edge detection task in Question 4.（彩色的）
+The color dog image used for the Sobel edge detection task in Question 4.

 ## Assignment Overview